2013 Pacific typhoon season: International names

-During the season 29 tropical storms developed in the Western Pacific and each one was named by the JMA, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
+During the season 31 tropical storms developed in the Western Pacific and 29 were named by the JMA, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
 The JMA selected the names from a list of 140 names, that had been developed by the 14 members nations and territories of the ESCAP/WMO Typhoon Committee.
 During the season the names Leepi and Mangkhut were used for the first time, after they had replaced the names Xangsane and Durian, which were retired after the 2006 season.

+Retirement

 After the season the Typhoon Committee retired the names Sonamu, Utor, Fitow and Haiyan from its naming lists, and in February 2015, the names were subsequently replaced with Jongdari, Barijat, Mun and Bailu for future seasons.

 Philippines

 During the season PAGASA used its own naming scheme for the 25 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-The names were taken from a list of names, that had been last used during 2009 and was used again during 2017.
-The names Fabian, Odette and Paolo were used for the first time during the year after the names Ondoy, and Pepeng were retired.
-The names Wilma, Yolanda, and Zoraida were also used for the first time (and only in the case of Yolanda).
+This is the same list used during the 2009 season, except for the names Fabian, Odette, and Paolo, which replaced Feria, Ondoy, and Pepeng, respectively.
+All three names were used for the first time, as well as the names Wilma, Yolanda, and Zoraida (and only, in the case of Yolanda).

+Retirement

 After the season the names Labuyo, Santi and Yolanda were retired by PAGASA, as they had caused over 300 deaths and over PhP1 billion in damages.
 They were subsequently replaced on the list with Lannie, Salome and Yasmin.